Skip to Content

 Many people who are on SSD and SSI face financial challenges.
 While these programs are intended to help people get by, they generally are not intended as full substitutes for full-time employment.
 Especially in cities like Baltimore with a high cost of living, living on SSD and SSI alone can be tough.

 But, there are options available, and it is possible to live comfortably on Social Security disability and supplemental security income in many cases.
-If you have been wondering what you can do to live your best life on SSD and SSI, here are seven tips to consider:
+If you have been wondering what you can do to live your best life on SSD and SSI, here are seven tips to consider from a Baltimore SSD Lawyer:

 Tip #1: Open an ABLE Savings Account